icplayer/icplayer/addons/Connection/documentation.md

 To configure which connections are allowed you have to:

- * Provide a list of items for top row in "First side" property.
+ * Provide a list of items for top row in "Left column (or top row)" property.
- * Provide a list of items for bottom row in "Second side" property.
+ * Provide a list of items for bottom row in "Right column (or bottom row)" property.
  * Each item should have an id which is unique across all elements in both rows.
  * A "connects to" defines a list of comma separated ids of items to which the current item can be connected to.
 If you provide multiple ids here and select the "single mode" option, only the last one will be used.
  * It is enough to define the "connects to" on one side only.